-- Storage for the gate – Cantilever slide gates are approximately 50% larger than the gate opening.
+- Storage for the gate – Commercial and industrial cantilever slide gates are approximately 50% larger than the gate opening.
 So, a 24’ opening would require a 36’ overall gate leaf.
 This additional 12’ of gate is the counter balance and considered the tail of the gate.
 Evaluate your site to determine if you have adequate storage for the overall gate leaf.

 Cantilever Infill Type

-Chain link cantilever gates are the most common and widely used cantilever slide gate.
+Chain link/industrial cantilever gates are the most common and widely used cantilever slide gate.
 If you have an automated gate, it should not include gaps greater than 2 ¼” throughout.
 To accomplish this, chain link fabric can be extended throughout the entire length of the gate.
-Chain link cantilever gates typically do not have any weight or wind loading concerns as the chain link fabric is 98% open.
+Industrial cantilever gates typically do not have any weight or wind loading concerns as the chain link fabric is 98% open.

 Once you have selected the overall design and intent of the gate, you now want to consider performance factors and structural elements that are heavily influenced by this design.
 Nothing is more important to the overall design of the gate than the opening width.
 The opening width of the gate, along with the selected infill materials, will greatly influence the type of structural gate frame needed to support the gate for both wind loading and weight.

-Gates with openings less than 27’ with standard chain link or ornamental picket infill may use a single track.
-Single track aluminum cantilever slide gates incorporate a single track into aluminum structure of the gate, and are the most economical cantilever option.
+Industrial and commercial slide gates with openings less than 27’ with standard chain link or ornamental picket infill may use a single track.
+Single track aluminum industrial and commercial slide gates incorporate a single track into aluminum structure of the gate, and are the most economical cantilever option.
 The track is at the top of the gate and offset to one side to form one of the following conditions:

 cantilever gates place the track to the face of the gate.
 The gate support